krishnaanand-joy/civic-legislation-data-pipeline/README.md

 # Civic Legislation Data Pipeline

-Sanitized civic-tech demo for turning public legislative records into structured, usable bill data.
+Sanitized civic-tech demo for turning public legislative records into structured, reviewable bill data.

 ## Overview

 This repository presents a public, sanitized version of a legislative-data workflow inspired by civic-engagement work at Pinion.

-The project demonstrates how messy legislative information can be converted into structured civic data that supports bill tracking, summaries, search, issue tagging, and public understanding.
+The project demonstrates how messy legislative information can be converted into structured civic data that supports bill tracking, plain-English summaries, search, issue tagging, source traceability, and human review.

 This public version uses mock data, public examples, and sanitized code.
 It does **not** include proprietary Pinion code, private infrastructure, API keys, internal prompts, production database schemas, credentials, user data, or non-public platform information.